SIDS stands for Sudden Infant Death Syndrome. It is an unexpected unexplained sudden death of a seemingly healthy infant.

 2. Share the Same Room

-It’s recommended to co-sleep with babies at least till 6 months. but do not share the same bed.
+It’s recommended to co-sleep with babies for at least 6 months. but do not share the same bed.
 Put baby in a crib and put that crib in the same room in which you sleep.